pachyderm/docs/content/latest/deploy-manage/manage/backup-restore.md

    kubectl scale deployment pach-enterprise --replicas 0
    ```

-   There is no need to pause all the Pachyderm clusters registered to the Enterprise Server to backup the enterprise server; however, pausing the Enterprise server will result in your clusters becoming unavailable.
+   There is no need to pause all the MLDM clusters registered to the Enterprise Server to backup the enterprise server; however, pausing the Enterprise server will result in your clusters becoming unavailable.
   {{% /notice %}}

 - As a reminder, the Enterprise Server does not use any object-store.
 Therefore, the [backup of the Enterprise Server](#back-up-the-databases-and-the-object-store) only consists in backing up the database `dex`.